r4kno/EDAnalyzer/readme.md

 - Drag and drop a CSV or Excel file onto the upload area
 - Or click to browse and select a file
 - Supported formats: `.csv`, `.xlsx`, `.xls`
+- Add context if need a targeted or specific analysis

 ### 2. Analysis Process
 - Click "Start Analysis" to begin processing